Updated – 16/12/2021 – NFS v4.1 Higher performance and reserved instance pricing, please check the following section for more details.

 # Check NFS 4.1 file share registration Get-AzProviderFeature ` -ProviderNamespace Microsoft.Storage ` -FeatureName AllowNfsFileShares

-If NFS file share is not registered in your subscription, then you can run the following PowerShell commands to register it.
+If the NFS file share is not registered in your subscription, then you can run the following PowerShell commands to register it.

 # Set the actively selected subscription, if you have not already done so. $subscriptionId = "<yourSubscriptionIDHere>" $context = Get-AzSubscription -SubscriptionId $subscriptionId Set-AzContext $context # Register the NFS 4.1 feature with Azure Files to enable the preview.
 Register-AzProviderFeature ` -ProviderNamespace Microsoft.Storage ` -FeatureName AllowNfsFileShares Register-AzResourceProvider -ProviderNamespace Microsoft.Storage